stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 1. Whole-genome (WGS) and/or Whole-exome (WES) sequencing data were aligned to HG19 using [bwa backtrack][bwa] (`bwa aln` + `bwa sampe`) using default parameters.
 2. Post processing of aligned reads was performed using [Picard][picard] `CleanSam` and `MarkDuplicates`.
 3. Variants were called using the [Bambino][bambino-paper] variant caller (you can download Bambino [here][bambino-download] or by navigating to the [Zhang Lab page][bambino-program] where the  "Bambino package" is listed as a dependency under the CONSERTING section).
-4. If RNA-Sequencing was performed on a sample, we assess the presence of any called variants in a StrongARM aligned RNA-Seq BAM file.
+4. If RNA-Sequencing was performed on a tumor sample, we assess the presence of any called variants in a StrongARM aligned RNA-Seq BAM file.
+5. In some Clinical Pilot cases, validation capture analysis was performed, in which case the read counts of that experiment are reported.
-5. Variants were post-processed using an in-house post-processing pipeline that cleans and annotates variants.
+6. Variants were post-processed using an in-house post-processing pipeline that cleans and annotates variants.
 This pipeline is not currently publicly available.
-6. Depending on cohort, either all variants were manually reviewed by analysts (PCGP cohort) or a subset comprising all coding variants were manually reviewed (Clinical Pilot, G4K, and RTCG).
-This resulted in the assignment of a validation status for each variant (see below).
+7. Depending on cohort, either all variants were manually reviewed by analysts (PCGP cohort) or a subset comprising all coding variants were manually reviewed (Clinical Pilot, G4K, and RTCG).
+This resulted in the assignment of a validation status for each variant [(see below)](#variant-validation-status).
-7. Variant filtering:
+8. Variant filtering:
     * For patient samples where a complete set of variants has been manually curated and previously reported as part of an existing publication, this published set of variants was considered the complete set of variants for that patient tumor sample.
 This includes all samples in the Clinical Pilot cohort study;
-    * For currently unpublished patient tumor samples, we filtered variants based on metrics derived from the in-house post-processing pipeline and the input of analysts (see below).
+    * For currently unpublished patient tumor samples, we filtered variants based on metrics derived from the in-house post-processing pipeline and the input of analysts [(see below)](#variant-validation-status).
 This includes patient tumor samples from the PCGP, G4K, and RTCG cohorts.
-8. Variants were converted to VCF format.
+9. Variants were converted from our in-house format to VCF format.
-9. Variant coordinates were lifted over to GRCh38_no_alt using [Picard][picard] `LiftoverVcf`.
+10. Variant coordinates were lifted over to GRCh38_no_alt using [Picard][picard] `LiftoverVcf`.
-10. Variants were normalized using [`vt normalize`][vt].
+11. Variants were normalized using [`vt normalize`][vt].
-11. Variants were annotated using [VEP v100][vep] and the `--everything` flag.
+12. Variants were annotated using [VEP v100][vep] and the `--everything` flag.
-12. VCFs were bgzipped and tabixed and validated using [VCFtools' `vcf-validator`][validator].
+13. VCFs were bgzipped and tabixed and validated using [VCFtools' `vcf-validator`][validator].

-For more detailed information on steps 1-4, see the [Clinical Pilot paper][clinical-pilot] where they are described in depth.
+For more detailed information on steps 1-5, see the [Clinical Pilot paper][clinical-pilot] where they are described in depth.

 *Please note the variants in these files were not called from the HG38 BAMs available elsewhere on St. Jude Cloud, but are the results of a separate HG19 pipeline.*